 A recurring reason for the gap between recognizing the potential of a new technology and failing to implement it is that the c-suite often delegates responsibility to an IT team.

-This approach is problematic because while the IT experts may be able to manage the technical details, they don’t have the leadership skills of the c-suite necessary to make changes happen throughout the organization.
+This approach poses a challenge because, while IT experts can handle the technical aspects, they often lack the executive-level leadership skills needed to drive organization-wide change.
 When things change, people get worried and cling to the safety of the status quo.
 Those who work in customer interaction are very likely to see automation and artificial intelligence as a scary prospect.

 This is why the c-suite needs to be engaged.
 While you must certainly play to the strengths of your teams, it is important to not delegate the overall responsibility for the project.
 A typical c-suite executive is a good communicator, collaborator and strategic thinker.
 There is no way an organization can bring conversational AI - or any other digital technology for that matter - into its daily operations in a meaningful or lasting way without the validation and endorsement of the highest level of leadership.
 If the responsibility is delegated to a siloed team, it is easy for a forward-thinking idea to end up in wasted time and effort.